Highly Efficient Estimators with High Breakdown Point for Linear Models with Structured Covariance Matrices: Asymptotic Normality

 \begin{remark} Similar to Remark~\ref{rem:IF multivariate linear regression}, the expression in Corollary~\ref{cor:asymp norm MM} for the multivariate linear regression model slightly differs from the one in Proposition~7 in~\cite{kudraszow-maronna2011}.
-It seems that the expression in equation~(6.4) in~\cite{kudraszow-maronna2011} contains a small typo.
+It seems that the expression in equation~(6.4) in~\cite{kudraszow-maronna2011} contains a small typo (as confirmed by personal communication).
 When~$\widehat{\bB}_n$ is the regression MM-estimator considered in~\cite{kudraszow-maronna2011}, then in our notation $\bbeta_{1,n}=\vc(\widehat{\bB}_n^T)$.
-We believe that at a distribution $P$, which is such that $\by\mid\bx$ has an elliptically contoured density with parameters~$\bmu_0=\bB_0^T\bx$ and $\bSigma_0$, the correct expression for the asymptotic variance of $\bbeta_{1,n}=\vc(\widehat{\bB}_n^T)$ should be
+If $P$ is such that $\by\mid\bx$ has an elliptically contoured density with parameters~$\bmu_0=\bB_0^T\bx$ and $\bSigma_0$, the correct expression for the asymptotic variance of $\bbeta_{1,n}=\vc(\widehat{\bB}_n^T)$ should be

 with $\alpha_1$ defined in~\eqref{def:alpha}. \end{remark} Note that for $\rho_{\text{B}}(s;c)$ and $\rho_{\text{H}}(s;c)$, as defined in~\eqref{def:biweight} and~\eqref{def:huber psi}, respectively, it holds that they both converge to $s^2/2$, as $c\to\infty$.
 This means that the least squares estimators can be obtained as limiting case of the regression M-estimator defined with $\rho_1$ equal to either $\rho_{\text{B}}(s;c_1)$ or $\rho_{\text{H}}(s;c_1)$, for $c_1\to\infty$.
 In both cases, the scalar